 Daily Maintenance Practices

-Daily care is the foundation of squash court maintenance.
-Handling small tasks each day stops dirt and minor issues from building up over time.
+Daily care stops dirt and minor issues from building up.

 Floor sweeping and cleaning